 “Guillaume de Lorris’s Unmaking of the Self: The Dreamer’s Queer Failures” in Mapping the Queer in Medieval English and French Literature (New Queer Medievalisms Series, vol. 1), ed.
 Will Rogers and Christopher Michael Roman (Kalamazoo: Medieval Institute Publications, forthcoming 2020).

-Visiting Assistant Professor of Modern Languages and Literatures (French), Program Lead
+Assistant Professor of Modern Languages and Literatures (French), Program Lead